Here’s a mind-blowing fact. Advertising has been around ever since 4000 BC.

 - Don’t encourage toxic behavior.
 People can easily stay anonymous on Reddit, and some may take advantage of it for the wrong reason.
 It is important to try and make it up to a customer who’s angry, but never engage waste your time with a troll.

-Paid advertising is by far the fastest way to create a network of followers for your crypto project.
+Paid advertising is by far the fastest way to create a network of followers for your ICO.
 However, one of the main issues with paid advertising is the growing list of rules and regulations that we mentioned earlier.

 But that doesn’t mean that advertising didn’t find a way.